CHP has ten employees who come from a variety of backgrounds and offer a broad range of experience to the organisation. Meet our team:

 CHP Management Team

 Kate is responsible for CHP’s policy and strategic communications.
 With over 20 years’ experience in policy and advocacy roles, Kate has led sector campaigns on housing affordability and minimum rental standards, as well as climate change and transport issues.
-Kate played a key role in the Australians for Affordable Housing campaign, and led the national Vote Home campaign over the 2016 federal election.
+Kate is the spokesperson for the Everybody’s Home campaign and also played a key role in the Australians for Affordable Housing campaign, and led the national Vote Home campaign over the 2016 federal election.

 Phone: 8415 6204

-Ian manages CHP’s consumer programs – the Peer Education Support Program (PESP) and the Homelessness Advocacy Service (HAS).
-During his 18 years in the sector Ian has worked in areas ranging from case management through to service delivery.
+Ian manages CHP’s capacity building activities and consumer programs – the Peer Education Support Program and the Homelessness Advocacy Service.
+During his 20 plus years in the community sector Ian has worked in the residential care, family, youth and homelessness sectors.
 Ian believes that consumer participation is integral to the improvement of the homelessness service system.

 Phone: 8415 6212